kaboc/flutter_custom_text/README.md

 and the behaviour using multiple definitions consisting of regular expressions, text styles, gesture handlers, etc.

-## Usage by examples
+## Usage by example

-Most of the examples here are contained in the sample app in the [example/][example] folder.
+Most of the examples here are contained in the sample app in the [example] folder.
-Just click on the link below to open its web version and see what this package can do.
+Just click on the link below to open its web version and see it in action.

 **[Web Demo][demo]**